zackhanni/soundslikesoma/_services/band-rehearsal-studio.md

 **Are there any noise issues?**

 The building and room are insulated so there are little to no noise issues from neighbors.
 We do ask that people schedule in advance for rehearsal time to avoid the occasional studio noise conflicts.
-For some podcasts or audiobook recordings, we will make the rehearsal space unavailable to book to avoid any background noise creeping into the recordings.
+For some podcasts or audio book recordings, we will make the rehearsal space unavailable to book to avoid any background noise creeping into the recordings.

 - - -

 We are excited to work with you.
 Please let us know if you have any questions regarding how booking rehearsals works.

-If your band is searching for - music rehearsal or practice space near me, look no further!
+If your band is searching for - **rehearsal space or music practice rooms near me**, look no further!
 Our Live room, Studio D, is the perfect place to jam out with lots of instruments and live sound equipment to use.
-If you have any Special requests or need a specific configuration to your setup, just heat us know ahead of time.
+If you have any special requests or need a specific configuration to your setup, just heat us know ahead of time and we will do everything we can to have it ready.

 - - -